Valley residents crowd local lakes through Memorial Day weekend

-FRESNO COUNTY, California (KSEE) – It’s been two months since California State parks closed because of the COVID-19 crisis, but some reopened in time for Memorial Day weekend.
+FRESNO COUNTY, California (KPGE) – It’s been two months since California State parks closed because of the COVID-19 crisis, but some reopened in time for Memorial Day weekend.

 At Millerton Lake people are back out on the water as Valley residents enjoy the warmer weather.